akeneo/pim-docs/reference/teamwork_assistant/project_creation.rst

 notify users concerned by the project.

-For each product we need to identify the user groups that have the rights to edit the product, once all the products have been checked we send a notification to the concerned users (aka the contributors).
+For each product we need to identify the user groups that have the rights to edit the product, once all the products have been checked, we send a notification to the concerned users (aka the contributors).

 .. _Job: ../import_export/main-concepts.html#job